8/8/2024

 speaker

-Well, I just want to say that we've had the addition of really strong sales team.
-Maude talked about the fact that we've added Alberto for the international market and we've added Tamara for the US market.
-And then in the addition of having Jan joining us as the CEO with really great relationships in the industry, we really expect to see continued acceleration of the bookings.
+Well, I just want to say that, you know, we've had, you know, really an addition of, you know, really strong sales team.
+You know, Mon talked about the fact that we've added, you know, Alberto for the international market, and we've added Tamara for the U.S. market.
+And then, you know, in the addition of having Jan join us as the CEO with, you know, really great relationships in the industry, we really expect to see, you know, continued acceleration of the bookings.

 speaker